drhsqlite/pikchr/doc/userman.md

-Pikchr works like PIC with one important change:  When the "down" statement is evaluated, Pikchr also moves the ".end" of the previous object to a new location that is approprate for the new direction.
+Pikchr works like PIC with one important change:  When the "down" statement is evaluated, Pikchr also moves the ".end" of the previous object to a new location that is appropriate for the new direction.
 So, in other words, the down command moves the .end of the circle from .e to .s.
 You can see this by setting a red dot at the .end of the circle *after* the "down" command: